 The New Zealand style indoor camping kitchen is highly regarded by customers and offers dishwashing, hobs, microwave, seating and a TV, board games, book and DVD swap and tourist information.

 Visit Edinburgh, just seven miles away, after browsing all the tourist information leaflets you'll find in the campsite's reception area.

 The town of East Calder is two miles away and is the place to go to avoid the busier towns and cities of the region.
-East Calder offers everything guests would need for an enjoyable stay in the area, including pubs and restaurants, shops, a post office, and a pharmacy.
-Takeaway food is also available, with the fish and chips and Chinese takeaways found in the town being especially good.
+East Calder offers everything guests would need for an enjoyable stay in the area, including pubs and restaurants, shops, a post office and a pharmacy.

-An extra mile away is Livingston, which has all the major supermarkets in town as well as a designer shopping outlet.
-Visit Edinburgh by taking a tram from the Ingliston park and ride or by driving right in for a range of attractions, including historic buildings, excellent parks, and its world famous Edinburgh Zoo.
+Livingston, nearby, has all the major supermarkets in town as well as a designer shopping outlet.
+Visit Edinburgh by taking a tram from the Ingliston park and ride or by driving right in for a range of attractions, including historic buildings, excellent parks, and its world-famous Edinburgh Zoo.

 You can take trains from Edinburgh if you are interested in exploring further afield without doing too much driving.

 Farmers' markets are growing in popularity in the area, with two hosted in Edinburgh every weekend of the year.
 The park’s reception has a full list of all the local markets and the dates they are held.

 Other notable attractions within a short drive of the park include Rosslyn Chapel, Edinburgh Castle, the Scottish National Gallery, and Arthur’s Seat.
 Scotland is famous for golf, and numerous world class courses are within an hour of the park, while there are also plenty of great locations to relax and enjoy a day of fishing with river fishing available on site.